mikelee1313/Unlicensed-OneDrive-Report/README.md

 │  Uses deletedDateTime as the UnlicensedDate                     │ │  → Collects into $softDeletedUsers                              │
 │  NOTE: Users deleted >30 days ago are purged — not discoverable │
+│        by Phases 1 or 2; use Phase 2b instead                   │
 └────────────────────────┬────────────────────────────────────────┘
                          │
                          ▼